Walavouchey/osu-wiki/wiki/Ranking_Criteria/en.md

 - **Preview points must be set and consistent between all difficulties of a beatmap.** This is used for both the song selection menu and the online thumbnail preview.
 - **Every hitsound file must be at least 25ms long.** Shorter files can result in no sound being played in-game.
 - **Completely silent sound files must use [this 44-byte file](https://up.ppy.sh/files/blank.wav).** Other files have unnecessarily large file sizes, and 0-byte files do not function.
-- **[Storyboarded hitsounds](/wiki/Beatmapping/Hitsound#storyboarded-hitsound) cannot be used as replacements for [active hitsounds](/wiki/Beatmapping/Hitsound#active-hitsound).** These give an inaccurate form of player feedback.
-Storyboarded hitsounds in other situations are acceptable, but discouraged. osu!mania is exempt from this rule.

 ### Guidelines